 PKCT undertakes GGBF surveys and records all sightings in a register.
 PKCT personnel have not identified any GGBF during normal operations or as a result of focused surveys since 2011.
-Figure 31 below shows the trend in GGBF sightings at PKCT back to the 2007/2008 financial year.
+Figure 32 below shows the trend in GGBF sightings at PKCT back to the 2007/2008 financial year.

-Figure 31: GGBF sightings at PKCT
+Figure 32: GGBF sightings at PKCT

-5.6.4 Biodiversity - Activities Undertaken During 2017/2018 Reporting Period
+5.6.4 Biodiversity - Activities Undertaken During 2019/2020 Reporting Period

-A summary of the actions undertaken for the 2017/2018 reporting period related to biodiversity is presented below.
+A summary of the actions undertaken for the 2019/2020 reporting period related to biodiversity is presented below.

-- PKCT undertook a GGBF survey on the 28th February 2018.
-The survey was supervised by an expert consultant from NICHE Environment and Heritage, with assistance provided by the PKCT Environmental Specialist.
+• PKCT undertook a GGBF survey on the 4th March 2020.
+The survey was supervised by an expert consultant, with assistance provided by the PKCT Environmental Specialist.
 The survey confirmed that GGBFs are not currently present on site.
-The Peron's tree frog and Striped Marsh frog were the only species of frog found on site during the survey.
-The striped marsh frog and the Whistling Tree Frog were recorded at Greenhouse Park.
-It was noted that some clearing of vegetation and weeds had been undertaken at the Greenhouse Park frog ponds since last inspection. - Workers at PKCT are instructed to report and record any GGBF (or other frog) sightings throughout the year.
+The Peron's Tree Frog and the Striped Marsh Frog were the only species of frog found on site during the survey.
+The Peron's Tree Frogs were present in TS1 Pond at the north of the site while the Striped Marsh Frog was heard calling in the South and Central Ponds.
+Inspection of the frog pond in Greenhouse Park was not undertaken due to access restrictions.

+Workers at PKCT are instructed to report and record any GGBF (or other frog) sightings throughout the year.
 Any frog sightings are recorded in a site database.
-No GGBFs were identified by the PKCT site personnel in the 2017/2018 reporting period. - Based on not sighting any frogs since 2011 and the recommendations of PKCT's specialist consultant, in August 2016 PKCT contacted the DP&E and OEH and requested to discontinue the annual Green and Golden Bellfrog surveys until any frogs are found on the premises.
-Following consultation with OEH and DPE, PKCT committed to continue to undertake an annual GGBF survey at the premise.
+No GGBFs were identified by the PKCT site personnel in the 2019/2020 reporting period.

-5.6.5 Biodiversity - Activities Planned for 2018/2019 Reporting Period of the planned actions for the 2018/2019 reporting period related to biodiversity is presented below.
+5.6.5 Biodiversity - Activities Planned for 2020/2021 Reporting Period

 PKCT will continue to ensure that the biodiversity standards and performance measures are considered during any planning for future restoration and improvement works.
-A summary
+A summary of the planned actions for the 2020/2021 reporting period related to biodiversity is presented below.

-- Continued monitoring for GGBF populations at PKCT during site operations and Project Works - Undertake further surveys when deemed necessary.
+- Continued monitoring for GGBF populations at PKCT during site operations - Undertake further surveys annually or when deemed necessary.